exonum/exonum-client/README.md

 It contains two fields: `name` of `string` type and `age` of `Int8` type.

-Each primitive data type has its own segment length (`size`).
 And it is necessary to specify segment range in the resulting byte array (`from` and `to`).

-Total length of the byte array must be also specified.

 Data of type `User` can be serialized into byte array: